vuestorefront/magento2/docs/index.md

 It's part of our ecosystem of integrations and extensions, which you can learn more about in our [core documentation](https://docs.vuestorefront.io/v2/).

+## Where to start?

+To get started, see the following guides:

+- [Introduction](/getting-started/introduction.html) to learn what is Vue Storefront,
+- [Installation](/installation-setup/installation.html) to install and setup new Vue Storefront project.

 ## Demo

 If you want to see the integration in action, check out our [demo environments](/guide/environments.html).

-## Where to start?

-To get started, see the following guides:

-- [Configuring Magento](/getting-started/configure-magento.html) to install the Magento server and configure it for Vue Storefront.
-- [Configuring Vue Storefront](/getting-started/configure-integration.html) to install Vue Storefront and configure it.